 Btk is a living product, so protect it from moisture and high temperatures during storage.
 Try to purchase it from a store with enough patronage to suggest fairly rapid stock turnover.

 Give seedlings a head start, then protect them with a barrier.
 Not all vegetables lend themselves to being raised in containers or flats and then transplanted.
 But those that do, such as lettuce, cabbage, and broccoli, can be protected during their most vulnerable stage.
-Just keep them in their containers in a sunny, protected indoor or outdoor location until they are 4 in. to 5 in. tall and have several true leaves.
+Just keep them in their containers in a sunny, protected indoor or outdoor location until they are 4 to 5 inches tall and have several true leaves.
 At this point, transplant the sturdy seedlings into the ground, and surround each with a protective barrier.

 Barriers can be made by cutting off both ends of a quart milk carton with a sharp knife.
 Flatten the carton and, using scissors, cut it in thirds.
 When sunk into the ground an inch deep surrounding transplants, each third will make an excellent barrier to cutworms.
 Barriers can also be made from frozen juice containers cut in half, or improvised from other materials like cardboard strips.